mezo-org/musd/docs/README.md

 - **Governable Split**: The allocation of MUSD fees is governable via `feeSplitPercentage`.
 The `feeSplitPercentage` determines what percentage of distributed fees goes to the MUSD Savings Rate vault (`feeRecipient`), with the remainder used for bootstrap loan repayment or Stability Pool deposits.
 BTC fees are not split and 100% of BTC fees go to MUSD Savings Rate vault (`btcRecipient`).

 - **Bootstrap Loan Repayment**: The bootstrap loan repayment is controlled by governance via `feeSplitPercentage`.
-If `feeSplitPercentage` is set to 100%, all fees go to the MUSD Savings Rate vault.
+If `feeSplitPercentage` is set to 100%, all MUSD fees go to the MUSD Savings Rate vault.
 If set below 100%, the remainder first pays down the bootstrap loan debt.
 Once the loan is fully repaid, excess funds are deposited to the Stability Pool.

 ### EIP-712 Signature Verification